gwenwindflower/octocatalog/README.md

 If you're comfortable with S3 and want to pull a larger amount of data, we've got you covered there as well.
 The `el-modal.py` script leverages the incredible Modal platform to pull data and upload it to S3 in parallelized, performant cloud containers.
 It works pretty much like the regular `el.py` script, you supply it with start and end datetime string in `'YYYY-MM-DD-HH'` format, and it goes to town.
 Modal currently gives you $30 of free credits a month, which is more than enough to pull quite a bit of data.

+> [!NOTE] > **S3?
+Yes, Please**.
+S3 (Simple Storage Service) is a cloud storage service from Amazon Web Services.
+It's a very popular choice for data storage and is used by many data warehouses, including MotherDuck.
+It's a great place to store large amounts of data, and it's very cheap.
+It's also very easy to use, and you can access it from the command line with the AWS CLI, or from Python with the `boto3` package.
+It uses "buckets" to store more or less anything, which you can then configure to allow varying levels of access.
+AWS can be intimidating to get started with, so we'll include a more detailed walkthrough when this is ready.

 ### 👟 Task runner 🏃🏻‍♀️

 There are some basic tasks included using my preferred task runner [Task](https://taskfile.dev/#/).
 This is optional for your convenience, you can also [run the `el.py` script directly with Python](#-running-the-el-script-directly-).
 You can install it with most package managers: